-The results of the students' responses to the project completion indicated the highest score on the second data collection indicator and the lowest score on the designing tools and materials indicator.
-Future Physics teachers worked on one individual project and one group project activity in the classroom.
-They determined the activities and steps to be taken in accordance with the subtopic, planned the time allotment of all sub-topics and saved it.
-While working in groups, each member has the responsibility to follow the rules.
-Investigations can be in the form of questioning the experts through e-mail, internet browsing, sharing experience and knowledge, and conducting surveys.
+the project completion indicated the highest score on the second data collection indicator and the lowest score on the designing tools and materials indicator.
+Future Physics teachers worked on one individual project and one group project activity the experts through e-mail, internet browsing, sharing experience and knowledge, and conducting surveys.
 In its development, project completion steps include observation, experiment, practice, discussion, and field trips (Usmeldi, 2015; Xiaolai & Qinghuai, 2011).